aditya-nisal/DSA/Blind_75/Notes.md

 1) MINIMUM IN ROTATED SORTED ARRAY:
 Iterate the whole array in a while loop while start<end.
 In this, mid = start+(end-start)/2.
 If nums[mid]>nums[end]->start will be mid+1.
 Else, end is mid.

+2) SEARCH IN ROTATED SORTED ARRAY:
+Set 2 pointers, start=0 and end=nums.size()-1.
+Iterate while start<=end.
+Check if else ocnditions for which partition to check.